sebacarrasco/backend-te-mate/README.md

 ## Linting
 - Just linting: `yarn lint`.
-- Linting and fix: `yarn lint-fix`.
+- Linting and fixasd: `yarn lint-fix`.

 ## Testing
 This project uses Jest for testing.
 Make sure you have the test database (`te_mate_test`) created and run migrations before running tests: